 In 2008, I left London for East Kent.
 I was soon offered a dream job – working for the NHS as a Complementary Therapist.
 The role involved supporting people with cancer and life limiting illness.
 The Supportive Therapies department closed down in 2013 and at this point I set up my private clinic in Preston, near Canterbury.

 After 14 years of regular yoga practice, I finally completed my Yoga Teacher Training (YTT) in 2017.
 I have since trained in Accessible Yoga in the Adaptive Yoga style.

-I trained in Homeobotanical therapy in 2020.
+In 2020, I added Homeobotanical therapy to my toolkit.
 This enables me to prescribe safe and effective tinctures that can be taken as dietary supplements to support whole body healing.

-Last year I trained in the Human Design system with Rose Tautari and have since been offering readings and coaching.
+Also in 2020, I rediscovered the Human Design system and, following training with Rose Tautari, I’ve incorporated readings and coaching into my work.
 The Human Design system appeals to my values of freedom, authenticity and embodiment.
 I love it because it reminds people of who they truly are and allows them to live by their own rules.
 I believe that if we can all embody our unique design, together we can create a better world for ourselves and future generations.